-DAY 8: Optional Canoeing or Hiking activities around the Lake Bunyonyi and transfer back to Rwanda to End the trip
+DAY 8: Optional Canoeing around the Lake Bunyonyi and transfer back to Rwanda to End the trip

-After breakfast, you will have a choice of either taking a walk around the Lake to admire its beauty and that of the surrounding hills or take a canoe ride on the Lake to explore the different islands’ exciting histories.
+After breakfast, you will take canoe ride on the Lake to explore the different islands’ exciting histories.
 For example, you can visit the Punishment Island where girls who would produce babies out of legitimate tradition marriage would be dumped and left to die.
 This is a whole day activity and you will surely enjoy it.
 Alternatively, you can hike one of the hills around Lake Bunyonyi.
 Encounter Africa Safaris supports some projects in the communities surround this area.
 So, those who want to do something on their tour can go for volunteer work.
-After any of the optional activities drive to Katuna Border and head back to Kigali with either a late flight or post tour hotel on your own arrangement.
+Later you will drive to Katuna Border and head back to Kigali with either a late flight or post tour hotel on your own arrangement.